uwePhillPhelps/IAP-2024/Tutorials/Workshop 1.md

 7. - Using Chords and Octave Mods, what is the biggest chord you can make?
 What does this do to the sound of the synthesiser?

 ### A challenge?
 If you're thinking 'Amazing!
 This is great and I want to delve in further!' then here are a few challenges to try.
-NOTE: you are NOT expected to understand the following tasks.
+NOTE: you are NOT expected to complete these challenge tasks, they're there if you want more!
 That said, by the end of IAP, we promise these will be trivial to you; delve in at your own peril!!!
 * Can you change the chord intervals to make new chords?
 * In many Western tuning systems, it is suggested that the note A is 440Hz as a frequency and we calculate other notes based on this.
 Can you find this number in the IAP.h file and change it to something else?
 What happens?
 * In the same area that we use 440, we also divide by 12 to organise our keyboard into octaves, what happens if we change THIS number?